Facets of Symmetric Edge Polytopes for Graphs with Few Edges: Introduction

 This paper is structured as follows.
 In Section~\ref{sec:background}, we provide necessary definitions and background.
 In Section~\ref{sec:disjoint_cycle}, we give formulas for the number of facets and discuss facet-maximizers among some sparse connected graphs, namely graphs on \(n\) vertices with \(n\) or \(n+1\) edges where any cycles present are edge-disjoint.
 In these cases, Theorems~\ref{thm:nnmax}~and~\ref{thm: disjoint cycles less than M(n)} respectively describe facet-maximizing graphs.
 In Section~\ref{sec:overlap_cycle}, we discuss facet counts for graphs constructed from internally disjoint paths connected at their endpoints and give formulas in Propositions~\ref{prop: same parity}~and~\ref{prop:facets of gen cb mixed}.
 As a special case of this, we get results about the number of facets arising from graphs with \(n\) vertices and \(n+1\) edges where the cycles share at least one edge, and we make progress toward generalizing Theorem~\ref{thm: disjoint cycles less than M(n)} to this class of graphs.
 In Section~\ref{sec:conjectures}, we give several conjectures regarding facet-maximizing graphs in certain families.
-We also discuss computational evidence supporting these conjectures. \commentout{ We also give a description of conjectured facet-maximizers in the case of \(n+1\) edges (Conjecture~\ref{conj:nn+1}), prove a variety of special cases of the conjecture, and provide experimental evidence supporing the conjecture.
-Theorem~\ref{thm: disjoint cycles less than M(n)} illustrates that this conjecture holds among graphs of a certain structure.
-In Section~\ref{sec:windmills}, we consider the case of graphs with \(n\) vertices and \(3(n-1)/2\) edges (for odd \(n\)).
-We describe a conjectured family of facet-maximizers for these parameters (Conjecture~\ref{conj:windmill}) and provide computational evidence supporting our conjecture. }
+We also discuss computational evidence supporting these conjectures.